-Unapproved Transfer of Ownership
+Transfer of Ownership

-Any unapproved change or transfer of ownership from selection or preliminary determination letter through five years after the project's new construction/rehabilitation placed in service date will have an effect on all individuals/entities from the development and management team on each side of the transfer that submit applications in future HTC rounds.
-These entities may be penalized as follows
+Unapproved Transfer - Any unapproved change or transfer of ownership from the time of selection or preliminary determination letter throughout the term of the Declaration_will have an effect on all individuals/entities from the development and management team on each side of the transfer that submit applications in future HTC rounds.
+These entities may be penalized as follows.